 McMinn Nail Salon Injury Lawyer Helps Austin Woman Receive Deserved Compensation

-Our recently updated McMinn Law Firm Settlements announcements page includes announcement of a client case and settlement related to a nail salon injury:
+Our recently updated McMinn Law Firm Settlements announcements page includes a client case and settlement related to a nail salon injury:

 “Austin Woman Suffers Infection from Laceration During Manicure, Recovers $91,000

 A local woman suffered serious injury when a routine manicure led to a bone infection.
 The victim’s finger was lacerated during the spa service, which later required surgery to treat the infection.
-With relentless persistence, McMinn Law Firm was able to recover $91,000 for our client.”
+With relentless persistence, McMinn Law Firm fought to recover a financial settlement for our client.”